-Before you hop in the shopping centers and outdoor retail outlets, you must know the kind of tent you may need.
+Before you do any hopping in the shopping centers and outdoor retail outlets, it is crucial that you know the kind of tent that you may need.
 Let me be blunt with you: each of us has different needs when it comes to this outdoor amenity.

 The ideal tent does vary from one person to another.
 If you are a solo camper, there's no need for you to invest in large tents that could fit a family or two.

 The same thought applies when you are going to scale a rigorous terrain.
-An ordinary small tent might be challenging to set up or become damaged when used over rocky wooded terrain.
+An ordinary small tent might be difficult to set up or become damaged when used over rocky wooded terrain.